urbanware-org/mimefield/README.md

 ### *Python* framework

-In order to run the latest version of *MIMEfield*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system as well as the *[python-magic](https://pypi.org/project/python-magic/)* library.
+In order to run the latest version of *MIMEfield*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system as well as the *[python-magic](https://pypi.org/project/python-magic/)* module.

 If you need a version for the *Python* 2.x framework for whatever reason, you can try refactoring the syntax from *Python* 3.x to version 2.x using the *[3to2](https://pypi.python.org/pypi/3to2)* tool.